fediverse-devnet/feditest.org/content/glossary/testplansession.md

 ---

 A {{% gl TestPlan %}} may contain several Test Plan Sessions.
-This allows FediTest to run, for example, the same sequence of tests against multiple {{% gl Constellation %}}, e.g. to compare which combinations of servers interoperate more reliably with each other compared to which others.
+This allows FediTest to run, for example, the same sequence of tests against multiple {{% gls Constellation %}}, e.g. to compare which combinations of servers interoperate more reliably with each other compared to which others.